8 inventory management KPIs to improve warehouse efficiency

 Don’t forget once your KPIs are in place, they then need to be tracked and communicated on a regular basis across your business.
 Employees need to understand their importance and how they’ve individually impacted performance.
 Offer praise when you’re performing well and feedback when performance needs to improve to keep everyone motivated towards the same goal.

-Common inventory KPIs
+Common inventory management KPIs

 1. Inventory turnover ratio